 My scholarship bridges sociology and demography, engaging with theories in family, migration, and race and ethnic studies, and applying statistical methods to policy relevant problems.
 Specifically, I am interested in migration, immigrant integration and family dynamics, and how policy mediates these processes.
 My work aims to contribute to the understanding of North America as a region of emigration, immigration, transit, and return migration.
 I participated in the last North American Forum, the last Binational dialogue on Mexican migrants in the United States and Mexico and I am currently a member of the Central America – North America Migration Dialogue (CANAMID).
-My scholarship has been published at the Advances in Life Course Research, Population Research and Policy Review, Coyuntura Demográfica, and as policy briefs (Three Decades of Migration from the Northern Triangle of Central America: A Historical and Demographic Outlook or A migration system in the making.
-Demographic dynamics and migration policies in North America and the NTCA) and book chapters in edited volumes (e.g. The Changing Patterns of Return Migration from the USA to Mexico and Their Policy Implications).
+My scholarship has been published at the Advances in Life Course Research, Population Research and Policy Review, Coyuntura Demográfica, by the Migration Policy Institute, as policy briefs (Three Decades of Migration from the Northern Triangle of Central America: A Historical and Demographic Outlook or A migration system in the making.
+Demographic dynamics and migration policies in North America and the NTCA), and as book chapters in edited volumes (e.g. The Changing Patterns of Return Migration from the USA to Mexico and Their Policy Implications).

 I coordinate the Seminar Migration, Inequality and Public Policy which is part of the Network of Studies on Inequality at El Colegio de México.
 As part of the activities of the Seminar I started a series of video interviews with migration scholars to discuss about different dimensions of inequality associated with migration and how policy can alleviate these inequalities.